dcmi/dctap/TAPprimer.md

 The maximum length of the dct:description text is 500 characters.

+**minInclusive/maxInclusive**

 *TAP example:*
 | propertyID | valueDatatype | valueConstraint | valueConstraintType |
 | ---- | ---- | ---- | ---- |
 | sdo:suggestedMinAge |  xsd:integer |  12 | minInclusive |

-The suggested minimum age for this even is 12 years old.
+The suggested minimum age for this event is 12 years old.
 Attendees can be 12 or older.

 ### Note